holgerbrandl/kalasim/docs/userguide/docs/component.md

 Components are the key elements of a simulation.

-Components can be either in state `data` or `active`.
-An `active` component has one or more process descriptions and is activated at some point of time.
+Components can be either in state `DATA` or `ACTIVE`.
+An `ACTIVE` component has one or more process descriptions and is activated at some point of time.
 You can make a data component `active` with `activate()`.
-An active component can become `data` either with a `cancel()` or by reaching the end of its process method.
+An active component can become `DATA` either with a `cancel()` or by reaching the end of its process method.

 It is easy to create a data component by: